Chris Baines: Career

 He is particularly active as a professional environmental adviser to the housebuilding and development industry in the UK.
 He chaired the independent design review panel for the largest new housing development in the Thames Gateway, East of London at Barking Riverside and he also advised on sustainability at the 2012 Olympic Athletes' Village and Westfield Shopping City in Stratford, East London.
 He advised on regeneration in the UN World Heritage city of Bath, Somerset, and in the new township of the Hamptons, Peterborough, and was retained by developers Lend Lease to advise on green infrastructure for the redevelopment of the Heygate Estate, Elephant and Castle.
 In 2017 that development was shortlisted for the Stirling prize.
 He has a particular interest in the environment of retirement housing and worked for several years as an adviser to specialist developer Beechcroft.
 He also advised the UK government's Department for Communities and Local Government (CLG) on biodiversity aspects of their proposed ecotowns.
 In 2010 he worked in the Gulf state of Qatar with the Boston Consulting Group, producing the twenty year forward strategy for that country's urban environments.
 In the 1990s he established the Greenleaf Housing Awards for the New Homes Marketing Board, and chaired the national judging panel for 15 years.

 He has particular expertise in the field of sustainable water management.
 He has worked for a number of UK water companies, spent time as an adviser to the water regulator OFWAT and has worked with the Environment Agency to improve communication of whole river catchment management.

-He also chairs the Stakeholder Advisory Group of the National Grid, appointed by the regulator Ofgem to provide independent guidance in a £500 million programme to reduce the visual impact of pylons in National Parks and Areas of Outstanding Natural Beauty.
+He also chairs National Grid plc's Stakeholder Advisory Group, whose role is to advise National Grid on candidate projects for application of funding under a mechanism put in place by Ofgem to reduce the visual impact of existing electricity transmission infrastructure in National Parks and Areas of Outstanding Natural Beauty.